-RAM students focus on the interdisciplinary study of religion throughout the ancient Mediterranean and west Asia.
-Choosing both a major and a related minor area, students examine ancient religions synchronically and diachronically, understanding how they formed and functioned in their social, intellectual, and political contexts.
-Students may choose as either a major or a minor field work in
+RAM students focus on the interdisciplinary study of religion throughout the ancient Mediterranean and Near East.
+Choosing both a major and a related minor area, students examine ancient religions synchronically, understanding how they formed and functioned in their social, intellectual, and political contexts.
+Students may choose as either a major of minor field work in:

 - Israelite religion

-- Judean religion (Judaism) from the fifth century CE
+- Judean religion (Judaism) from the fifth century BCE to first century CE

 - Greek religion

 - Christianity in Late Antiquity (fourth-seventh centuries CE)